kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS/CREATIONAL_PATTERNS/SINGLETON.md

 <details>
   <summary>What is a Singleton's Applicability?</summary>S

-- When an application should contain only one instance for some functionality that is available for all clients.
+- When an application should contain only one instance for some functionality that is available for all clients;
 - When it is needed to get more control for global variables.

 </details>